Current educational issues

 Assessment and attainment

-- How accurate are the SATs results for primary schools?
+- How accurate are SATs results for primary schools?
+Is placing this level of pressure on children a viable way of testing intelligence?

-Other issues you should know about include the nature of the exam system and global trends in attainment.
+You should also familiarise yourself with the nature of the exam system and global trends in attainment.

 - What are your views on all schools becoming academies?